dahiyamonu/WhatsTap/README.md

 # WhatsTap

-WhatsTap is an open-source React-based project that streamlines the process of initiating a conversation on WhatsApp without needing to save the contact's number in your phone.
-Users can simply enter a phone number in the app, click "chat," and be directed straight to the WhatsApp chat window without adding the number to their contacts.
-Additionally, WhatsTap allows users to save contacts in their browser’s local storage.
-The latest feature also generates a QR code, enabling instant chat by scanning the code.
+WhatsTap is an open-source project built with React that simplifies starting conversations on WhatsApp.
+It allows users to initiate chats without saving a contact's number to their phone.
+With a simple interface, users can enter a phone number directly into the app.
+After clicking "chat," they are taken straight to the WhatsApp chat window.
+This eliminates the hassle of adding numbers to the contacts list.
+Additionally, WhatsTap enables users to save contacts in their browser's local storage.
+This feature helps users manage frequently contacted numbers conveniently.
+The latest update introduces a QR code generator.
+Users can scan the generated QR code for instant chat access.
+Overall, WhatsTap enhances the WhatsApp experience by making communication easier and more efficient.
 # Images of Site

 ## Home page